-MasterPiece Arms announced the addition of a AR-type pistol to the company line up.
+MasterPiece Arms announced the addition of an AR-type pistol to the company lineup.
 The new MPAR 556 pistol is not-surprisingly based on the company’s MPAR 556 rifle.
 It is chambered for the 5.56 NATO cartridge and will also fire the .223 Remington.

 Although the gun is shown with folding sights, none come with the gun.
 The upper has a Picatinny rail for mounting an optic or iron sights (or both.)
 There is a rail on the bottom of the handguard.
 Shooters can also place rails on both sides of the handguard.

 An angled fore grip comes standard on the pistol.
 It looks like a Magpul AFG, but I have not confirmed that.
 Some people will suggest that this makes the gun an AOW for the purposes of the National Firearms Act.

 However, according to MasterPiece Arms, they have an ATF opinion letter on file stating that the pistol is not an AOW.
 I don’t know if the angle of the grip makes some difference in the ATF opinion.
 This would not be the first time the ATF has done something weird when applying a bad law.

 The barrel is 11″ long.
 A twist rate is not given for the pistol, but the MPAR 556 rifle uses a 1:9″ twist.
 I do not know if there is a change for the pistol or if it is the same as the rifle.

 The barrel is threaded for the addition of a sound suppressor or flash suppressor.
 This is a “no-brainer” for MPA since they started selling their own line of sound suppressors.
 There is no mention of a flash suppressor coming with the gun.

 A 30-round magazine comes with the gun, and I suspect that most/all AR-15/M-4 magazines will work with the MPAR 556 pistol.
 The MSRP is $899.99.